huynh7978/Desktop_Cleaner/README.md

 ├── 🔗 Shortcuts (.lnk files)<br />
 └── 📋 Other Files<br />

-🎉 Your desktop should now be completely clean!
+🎉 Your desktop should now be completely clean!<br />

-⚠️ Important Notes
+⚠️ Important Notes<br />

-Backup recommended: While the script is safe, consider backing up important files first File permissions: Some files may be skipped if they're currently in use or lack permissions System files: The script avoids moving system files and shortcuts to critical applications Undo process: To restore files, simply move them back from the cleanup folder
+Backup recommended: While the script is safe, consider backing up important files first<br />
+File permissions: Some files may be skipped if they're currently in use or lack permissions<br />

-#🐛 **Troubleshooting**<br />
+System files: The script avoids moving system files and shortcuts to critical applications<br />
+Undo process: To restore files, simply move them back from the cleanup folder<br />

+# **🐛 Troubleshooting**<br />
 Common Issues
 Desktop not found: If the script can't find your desktop, it will show an error.
-Make sure you're running it on a system with a standard desktop folder structure.
+Make sure you're running it on a system with a standard desktop folder structure.<br />
 Permission errors: Some files may be skipped due to permission issues.
-This is normal and safe - the script will continue with other files.
+This is normal and safe - the script will continue with other files.<br />
 Files still on desktop: Check the output log to see if files were skipped and why.<br />
+Slow Runtime: The script might run slow and not show the results right away, refresh the screen and the results should match the results when running the script<br />

-#**🤝 Contributing**<br />
+# **🤝 Contributing**<br />
-Feel free to submit issues or suggestions for improvements.
+Feel free to submit issues or suggestions for improvements.<br />

-#**📄 License**<br />
+# **📄 License**<br />
 This script is provided as-is for personal use.
 Feel free to modify and distribute as needed.